Published February 16, 2026

 This project aims to provide assistance and funding for farmers, landholders and land managers to protect, maintain, enhance and reduce threats to High Conservation Value Areas (HVCA).

 HCVA includes areas with threatened species & vegetation, healthy intact vegetation, riparian areas, wetlands and vegetation linkages within the landscape.
-This event is for people caring for both covenanted and non-covenanted high conservation value areas.

 If you are interested in how natural capital supports biodiversity, climate resilience, water quality, farm productivity as well as national and international biodiversity targets, then come and learn about ways to protect these special areas and support for their maintenance at one of three events in the south, north west and north.

-In Tasmania there are over 900 formal Conservation Covenants protecting high conservation areas on private land (roughly 4.2% of private property).
+In Tasmania, there are over 900 formal Conservation Covenants protecting high conservation areas on private land (roughly 4.2% of private property).
 They contribute to state and national efforts to protect and conserve 30% of Australia's landmass - the '30 by 30' target.
 The Private Land Conservation Program works with landowners to sustainably manage and conserve natural values on private land and is the main point of contact for the State's private land conservation programs.

-However there is still lots of high conservation land that is not formally protected yet managed under private ownership.
+However, there is still lots of high conservation land that is not formally protected yet managed under private ownership.
 Many land managers are maintaining and protecting their high conservation areas without a formal covenant.
-For example they may be a part of the Land for Wildlife Program managed by the Tasmanian Land Conservacy, part of Landcare Tasmania's membership, protected under a Part 5 Agreement with their Council or simply caring and managing it themselves.
+For example, they may be a part of the Land for Wildlife Program managed by the Tasmanian Land Conservacy, part of Landcare Tasmania's membership, protected under a Part 5 Agreement with their Council or simply caring and managing it themselves.

 Join Conservation Landholders Tasmania Here

-Landcare Tasmania and CLT warmly invite you to 3 events across the state to help address the barriers, knowledge gaps and support needs faced by land managers in protecting, enhancing and maintaining covenants and high conservation value areas.
+Landcare Tasmania and CLT warmly invite you to three events across the state to help address the barriers, knowledge gaps and support needs faced by land managers in protecting, enhancing and maintaining covenants and high conservation value areas.

 Upcoming Events: